hurbcom/challenge-bravo/src/README.md

 Challenge created by Hurb to develop an API to convert, create, delete, and convert currencies coins.
 Well, Hurb, challenge accepted!

+## How to run the application:
+To run the aplication you simply have to run `docker-compose up`

+Ps: If the available currencies (BRL, EUR, BTC, ETH, USD) doesn't store in the batabse automatically when running the docker command, you just have to use the Add Currency endpoint to create those currency in the database.
+To see how the endpoints work simply follow the instructions bellow.

 ## Add currency